vizhub-core/vizhub-legacy/vizhub-v3/README.md

-# VizHub Community Edition
+# VizHub V3

-VizHub Community Edition (VizHub v3) is a free and open source CMS for interactive visual JavaScript.
+VizHub V3 is a CMS for interactive visual JavaScript.

 Status: alpha software, some core features are working, not enough features to be usable quite yet.